 - Fact sheets about COVID-19 will be posted throughout the facility

 - Encourage staff to refrain from work while sick with respiratory illness.
 Actively encourage sick employees to stay home:

 - Employees who have symptoms of acute respiratory illness are recommended to stay home and not come to work until they are free of symptoms and screened by the DON/designee for clearance.

 - During an outbreak / Pandemic = Do not require a healthcare provider’s note for employees who are sick with acute respiratory illness to validate their illness or to return to work, as healthcare provider offices and medical facilities may be extremely busy and not able to provide such documentation in a timely way.

-- If staff may enter after proper screening, they will be given a surgical mask and will be required to wear this PPE the entire time they are in the building.
+- If staff may enter after proper screening, they will be given a surgical mask to keep on over their N95 mask and will be required to wear this PPE the entire time they are in the building.
 Noncompliance with PPE use will result in disciplinary

 - Document symptoms on appropriate log

 - Employers will send sick staff members home immediately

 - This can only be done by administrative team